PANJUMBIE.COM

 Orchestral Recording Basics

 Under the proper conditions, an orchestral recording will most closely capture of the actual performance.
-If the number of instruments is large, it is the only practical way to capture the entire orchestra.
+If the number of instruments is large, it is often the only practical way to capture the entire orchestra.
 It is the technique least prone to operational errors, and can also be the simplest and quickest to set up and take down.
 If the acoustics of the performance space are good, the recording will capture the "sound" of the space.
 If you are making a "live" recording with an audience, but without amplification, you will capture the ambiance and applause of the audience in the recording.

 As I will repeat several times, setting up two nondescript microphones at random locations directly in front of the musicians is not a proper orchestral recording technique and will, in all likelihood, result in a poor recording.